 1. Study Planner with Reading List Template

 Are you in for week of intensive academic reading?
-Our very own Study Planner with Reading List template will help you organize your notes and thoughts and prioritize your schedule, so you stay on top of it all.
+Our very own Study Planner with Reading List template can help you organize your notes and thoughts and prioritize your schedule so you can stay on top of it all.

-Use this template for each one of your subjects where you can write down your goals and important notes, and more importantly, list down all the materials you need to read so you don’t forget anything.
+Use this template for each one of your subjects to write down your goals and important notes and list down all the materials you need to read so you don’t forget anything.
 This template comes in A4 size.

 2. Study Planner and Schedule Template

-If you’re a student who likes to plan out your day in advance, our Study Planner and Schedule template will come in handy.
-We’ve dedicated spaces for your subjects, hourly schedule, deadlines, study goals, and important notes so you can see your day’s priorities in a glance.
+If you’re a student who likes to plan out your day in advance, our Study Planner and Schedule template may come in handy.
+We’ve dedicated spaces for all of your subjects, an hourly schedule, deadlines, study goals, and important notes so you can see your day’s priorities in a glance.
 This template comes in A4 size.

 3. Unit Study Plan

-Given the global situation in 2020, homeschooling has become increasingly popular.
+Given the global situation in recent years, homeschooling has become increasingly popular.
 In many households, parents have become teachers for children who are forced to stay home and shelter in place.

 These parents need tools to organize and keep track of lessons.
 This template works well for homeschoolers as a tracker for unit studies.